-Though it sounds seemingly awesome you have some mentoring experience, but it does not give the full picture because the admission committee does not have the idea about the impact that you made.
+Though it sounds seemingly awesome you have some mentoring experience, it does not give the full picture because the admission committee does not have an idea about the impact that you made.

 So you might think of writing this way:

 “After finishing my undergraduate project, I had a chance to mentor 2 senior year students from my lab for 6 months.
 I, initially, worked with them to develop their idea for the senior year project and taught them the required programming skills in Python so that they can write code for instrument control for their project.”

 Tip#2: Tell the Purpose of Attending the Particular Program or University

 The majority of the SOPs fail to address the purpose part completely or only talk about it in a few sentences in the concluding paragraph.
 The statement should instead prove the candidate’s worthiness not just through his/her prior work, but with a detailed discussion of why the candidate chose the particular program, what he/she intends to do while pursuing the program and what he/she will do after having gained the education.